Data Management Framework

-- Data management will help each researcher in making effective use of their data
+- Data management will help each researcher make effective use of their data.

-- The individual institutional data management framework is in accordance with the Australian Code for the Responsible Conduct of Research and other external legal and regulatory frameworks
+- The institution's data management framework is in accordance with the Australian Code for the Responsible Conduct of Research and other external legal and regulatory frameworks.

 - Effective data management is best achieved through teamwork and collaboration between researchers, research offices, information specialists and technical support staff.

 There are many things to consider when assessing what is required for data management at an institution.